yoavram/old-blog/pages/trees-in-R.md

 ## Phylogny tree for *mamba*

 The [mamba](https://github.com/yoavram/mamba) project is a *Wright-Fisher* model simulator.
 To create a phylogeny tree for the populations of the *mamba* project I wrote [*tree.R*](https://github.com/yoavram/mamba/blob/master/tree.R).
+The documentation for the functions used is that of the [graph package](http://www.bioconductor.org/packages/release/bioc/html/graph.html).

 An example output can be produced by running <code>test.tree()</code> from *tree.R*: